maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 # Incremental Tridiagonal Factorization

 The graph of a tridiagonal matrix $$T_k = \block{\alpha_k, \beta_k}$$
-is a line, hence a tree.
+(diagonal/subdiagonal entries for column $$k$$) is a line, hence a tree.
 We consider the last coordinate to be the root of the tree, and get the following simple incremental algorithm:

 $$
    \begin{align}